Contents of Article

 Upgrade your mattress.
 Upgrade your mattress or you’ll live an unfulfilled life.
 Upgrade your mattress because it’s killing you.
 Upgrade.
 Upgrade.
 Upgrade.

 Or that’s how it seems, right?
-Everyone telling you that your mattress is the reason you feel terrible, but who has $10,000 to upgrade to a mattress.
+Everyone telling you that your mattress is the reason you feel terrible, but who has $10,000 to level up their mattress?

 But you don’t have that either.
 You do have an old mattress that gives you pain in your shoulder and a burning need to upgrade to a quality mattress that’s more supportive.